 Outbursts, bizarre, raucous, boisterous behavior continued throughout the trial.

-During the trial, obvious signs of Charles Manson's control over the family members was exhibited.
+During the trial, obvious signs of Charles Manson’s control over the family members was exhibited.
 At one point, Manson turned around and refused to face the judge.
 His followers, as well as his co-defendants did the same.
-When he shaved his head or carved an X in his forehead, they did too.
+When he shaved his head and carved an “X” in his forehead, they did as well.

 The trial spun from dramatic to ridiculous to frightening.
 Manson would make periodic outbursts from time to time in the courtroom which his followers, all young women, would chant rhythmically, occasionally in Latin.

 Several times, Judge Older banished the defendants from the courtroom for raucous behavior.
 He set up a monitor system so they could watch from nearby cells.

 One of the most frightening moments of the trial played out on October 5, 1970 when Charles Manson was rambling on and Judge Older told him to keep quite.
 Manson then said: